salmandhariwala/weapon-detection-app/README.md

-# android-aws-rekognition-poc
+# weapon detection android app

-This reposiorty contains code of an Android app.This app captures the image using mobile camera & then uses aws rekognition services to detect if any weapons are present in the image
+This reposiorty contains code of an android app.This app captures the image using mobile camera & then uses aws rekognition services to detect if any weapons are present in the image